-- be a professor or associate professor in the KU SOM.
+- be a professor or associate professor in good standing in the KU SOM.

 - have been a member of the KU SOM faculty for more than five years (nominees do not qualify for this award if serving as a member of the Dean's staff.)

 - have mentored a substantial number (five or more) of junior faculty over the years.